colejarczyk/doc/cookbook/how_to_add_new_field_to_entity.rst

     ],

 .. note::
-    Changing index in Elastic Search requires recreating all read models in order to apply changes to an index.
+    Changing the index in ElasticSearch requires recreating the read models in order to apply changes to an index.

 .. code-block:: bash
     bin/console oloy:user:projections:index:create --drop-old